ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - The concept of balance of the universe is the direct result of human inclinations to believe that it indeed exists.<br>

+- Demonstration of intelligence does not imply intelligence.<br>